Akash743/Azure-Data-Engineering-Project-1-Tokyo-Olympics-Data-Pipeline/README.md

 **Steps**

 1. Create Storage Account.
 Create new Resource Group for this
-2. Create Container in STorage Account to store data.
+2. Create Container in Storage Account to store data.
 Add directories here to store Raw Data and Transformed Data
+3. Create Data Factory: To pull data from our source(Github).
+WHile creatig, attach it to the same Resource Group.
+Go to Author and create Pipeline for Data Ingestion.
+Use copy data option and use the csv file links from Github using HTTP data store option to create the pipeline.
+Copied data sink is the Raw data folder which we created in Step 2 and Linked Service would be the Storage account.
+On successfully running the pipeline, we would have data available in Raw Data directory in Storage.
+4. Create Azure Databricks workspace: Attach same Resouce Group